 We have a written policy on authorizations, the Related Party Transactions Policy, which includes specific provisions for related party transactions.
 Pursuant to the Related Party Transactions Policy, related party transactions include any transaction, arrangement or relationship, or series of such transactions, including any indebtedness or guarantees, in which the amount involved exceeds \$120,000 and in which any of our directors, named executive officers, holders of more than 5% of any class of our voting securities, or any member of the immediate family of any of the foregoing persons, had or will have a direct or indirect material interest.
 In the event that a related party transaction is identified, such transaction must be reported to our Corporate Secretary and subsequently must be reviewed and approved or ratified by the chairman of our audit committee or our full audit committee, depending on the amount of the transaction.
-Any member of the audit committee who is one of the parties in the related party transaction and who has a direct material interest in the transaction may not participate in the approval of the transaction.
+Any member of the transaction and who has a direct material interest in the transaction may not participate in the approval of the transaction.
 The audit committee has pre-approved certain potential related party transactions in advance including employment of named executive officers and director compensation.